 Language is useful for cognitive off-loading?
 Perhaps when children are tested directly on false belief tasks (that is, required to show their knowledge with language), having mental state verbs in their linguistic repertoire allows them to easily encode what's going on.
 Then, it's easier to do the task, which requires more mental work than tasks where children are tested indirectly.
-But the jury is still out...(remember that the great apes were tested without language, as were the four- and five-year-olds in the Call & Tomasello 1999 study).
-Theory of mind: Link to language is...?

-Another idea (Lewis, Hacquard, & Lidz 2012): We often use mental state verbs (especially think) to indicate how certain we are about something (sometimes this is called a parenthetical endorsement).
+Another idea (Lewis, Hacquard, & Lidz 2012, 2017): We often use mental state verbs (especially think) to indicate how certain we are about something (sometimes this is called a parenthetical endorsement).
 Where did Lily go?
 Lily is in the forest, I think.